Death Grips: 2015–2019: Bottomless Pit and Year of the Snitch

 In October 2015, the group uploaded a video to their YouTube page titled Bottomless Pit.
 It features footage from 2013 of American actress Karen Black reciting lines from a film script Hill wrote months before her death.
 They also posted on their website and Facebook that this would be the title for their fifth studio album.
 In March, the group published a 32-minute video to their YouTube page titled Interview 2016, which shares its name with their second EP; the video shows the group being interviewed by Matthew Hoffman of Tuesdays With Matthew, an online volunteer project that aims to combat loneliness in elderly people by recruiting them to act in recreations of famous movie scenes.
 However, all of the interview's audio is replaced by the album's songs, while the EP's cover art consists solely of a picture of Hoffman looking into the camera.
 Death Grips uploaded their third EP, Steroids (Crouching Tiger Hidden Gabber Megamix), to their YouTube channel in May 2017; the EP consists of a single 22-minute song of the same name.
 Following this, the group co-headlined an autumn U.S. tour with industrial metal band Ministry.

 In March 2018, Death Grips posted images on social media outlining that they were "working on the new album" titled Year of the Snitch with Australian noise artist Lucas Abela, New Zealand film director Andrew Adamson, and English musician Justin Chancellor (best known as the bassist for Tool).
 In April, Death Grips uploaded a video to their YouTube channel writing the track listing for the new album with text messages.

 In May 2018, Death Grips uploaded the singles "Streaky", "Black Paint", and "Flies".
 In June, they uploaded a single titled "Hahaha", as well as an accompanying tweet announcing the release date for Year of the Snitch as June 22.
 A week later, the group released another two singles: "Dilemma", featuring Andrew Adamson, and "Shitshow".
-On June 21, Year of the Snitch was systematically made available on streaming services after the time reached midnight on June 22 in New Zealand, subsequently leading to listeners spreading differing versions of the album hours before its full scheduled rollout.
+On June 21, Year of the Snitch was systematically made available on streaming services at 12:00 AM NZST on June 22, which led to listeners spreading differing versions of the album hours before its full scheduled rollout.
 The group also tweeted the album being "leaked".
 The following day, Year of the Snitch was officially released.

 On June 21, 2019, Death Grips released a 30-minute mix titled Gmail and the Restraining Orders as part of Warp Records' 30th anniversary celebrations.